Defendant’s Silence at Trial

 At trial, the prosecutor argued that the defendant’s reaction to the officer’s questions suggested he was guilty of the murder.
 The defendant was convicted.
 On appeal, the defendant argued that the use of his silence was a violation of the Fifth Amendment, and his Motion to Suppress should have been granted.

-The Court concluded that the defendant’s claim failed because he did not expressly invoke the privilege in response to the officer’s question and no exception applied to excuse his failure to invoke the privilege.
+The Court concluded that the defendant’s claim failed, and his silence could be used against him at trial because he did not expressly invoke the privilege in response to the officer’s question.
+No exception applied to excuse his failure to invoke the privilege.

 Defense Attorney’s Experienced with Motions to Suppress Evidence

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have had decades of experience practicing exclusively criminal law.
 The criminal law can change, sometimes, daily.
-When you, or someone you love, is charged with a felony or misdemeanor and facing possible incarceration, it is essential that you have a legal team that is highly knowledgeable with constitutional law.
-Only the most experienced, respected attorneys can give you the best possible defense.
+When you, or someone you love, are charged with a felony or misdemeanor and facing possible incarceration, it is essential that you have a legal team that is highly knowledgeable with constitutional law.
+Only the most experienced, respected attorneys can give you the best possible defense and fight to prevent the defendant’s silence from being used as evidence at trial.